 In the Master’s course, students delve deeper into their field of study to enhance their research abilities and to acquire the professional skills necessary for their future career.
 The four Interdisciplinary programs in the Master's course allow students to pursue their course of study across the arts and sciences, These programs enable us to provide interdisciplinary education and cross-interdisciplinary.

 In the Doctoral course, students will be trained to conduct research independently as well as acquiring the capacity to assume highly professional positions.

-Class photo for "QPFD407 International Relations and Global Order" for foundation course
+Class photo for "Peace and Conflict" for specialization course

-Class photo for "QEFD 415 Studies in Curriculum Development and Teacher Training" for foundation course
+Class photo for "Public Policy" for foundation course

 The Education and Psychology Program pursues research in academic fields related to education in search of conditions that enable human beings to coexist while engaging in a peaceful and creative endeavor, nurturing leaders who play a pivotal role in realizing an optimum environment in the world.

 This program offers four areas of concentrations, Education, Psychology, Clinical Psychologyand Language Education.